CyanLabs/sacnrkeybinderevo/README.md

 Allow you to have different keybinds based on SAMP Username, This is good for people who share a PC.

 AutoUpdate
-This will check automatically on startup for a new version and if found download it without needing user interaction
+This will check automatically on startup for a new version and if found download it.

+Advanced Customization
+You can customize all sorts of things including the "#", "*" and "¬" characters from the "Advanced Settings" tab

+Command Line
+You can use "-debug" to override the window check and you can use "-startup" to start the application minimized.

 Additional Information
 You can change many settings from the "Settings Tab".
 Check it out for yourself.